open-compensation-token-license/license-token-website/wikisrc/open-source-development-funding.md

 # Open Source Development Funding

 Open source software powers much of the digital world, spanning from infrastructure tools like [Linux](https://www.linux.org/) and [Kubernetes](https://kubernetes.io/) to consumer-focused applications like [Mozilla Firefox](https://www.mozilla.org/firefox/) and [LibreOffice](https://www.libreoffice.org/).
 While the nature of open source emphasizes free availability and community contributions, funding its development remains a crucial challenge.
 Without sustainable funding, even widely-used projects can face risks of stagnation or abandonment.
+For more on this, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ## Why Funding Matters for Open Source

 Contributors to open source projects often rely on volunteer efforts, passion, and a sense of community, but building and maintaining high-quality software is time-intensive.
 Successful open source projects require long-term commitments—for fixing bugs, ensuring security, creating documentation, and evolving features to meet user needs.
 Funding ensures that developers can dedicate their time and resources to these tasks without depending solely on unpaid work or burning out.
 For more insights, see [unpaid volunteer work](https://www.license-token.com/wiki/unpaid-volunteer-work).

 Moreover, vulnerabilities and issues in open source software can have downstream effects, as commercial products and services often depend heavily on it.
 For example, the high-profile [Heartbleed vulnerability](https://heartbleed.com/) in OpenSSL exposed how the lack of funding for core maintainers can lead to critical security concerns.
+This highlights the importance of [risk management strategies](https://www.license-token.com/wiki/risk-management-strategies) in open source projects.

 ## Strategies for Funding Open Source Projects